cactuslab/blind-date/README.md

 A local date and or time does not include a timezone offset.
 A local date is well suited for a birthday, for example, as it's considered to be the same date no matter where in the world you are.
 A local time is well suited for a time of day such as noon, as it's 12:00pm no matter where in the world you are.

-Local dates and times are also convenient when your application doesn't need or doesn't want to consider timezones.
+Local dates and times are also convenient when your application doesn't need to or doesn't want to consider timezones.

 The `toLocal...` functions consider the timezone of the input date (if present), and output a local date and or time _in that timezone_.
-So if you are in GMT+13:00 and call `toLocalTimeString('1969-12-31T17:59-08:00')` it will return `17:59:00` being the local time in the timezone of the offset date time provided.
+So even if you are in GMT+13:00 and call `toLocalTimeString('1969-12-31T17:59-08:00')` it will return `17:59:00` being the local time in the timezone of the offset date time provided.

 Note that many date libraries discard the timezone information when parsing date times.
 If you do not get the results you expect, check the actual timezone information in the input to the `toLocal...` functions.